Coarse-Grained Boltzmann Generators: Introduction

-\item We leverage enhanced sampling force matching to learn CG PMFs directly from rapidly converged simulations, eliminating reliance on unbiased equilibrium data and providing a correction mechanism for CG Boltzmann Emulators. \item We demonstrate that CG-BGs capture solvent-mediated interactions in highly reduced representations, achieving improved accuracy over classical implicit solvent models while dramatically reducing computational cost relative to atomistic BGs. \end{itemize}
+\begin{itemize} \item We introduce \textbf{\emph{Coarse-Grained} Boltzmann Generators}, a scalable framework for equilibrium sampling in CG coordinate space using \textbf{machine learning potentials} (MLPs) as the target energy for importance sampling. \item We show that enhanced sampling force matching enables learning the PMF from rapidly converged simulation trajectories, eliminating reliance on unbiased equilibrium data and providing a correction mechanism for Boltzmann Emulators. \item We demonstrate that CG-BGs capture solvent-mediated interactions in highly reduced representations, achieving improved accuracy over classical implicit solvent models while substantially reducing computational cost relative to atomistic BGs. \end{itemize}